Imagination Movers: Recognition

 On March 22, 2008, the Imagination Movers were one of the entertainment groups to perform at the annual White House Easter Egg Roll on the White House South Lawn.
 Again in 2009, the Movers performed at the annual White House Easter Egg Roll for U.S. President Barack Obama.

 On August 21, 2008, the Imagination Movers performed on Good Morning America.

 The Imagination Movers won a 2009 Daytime Emmy Award for Outstanding Original Song in the category of Children's and Animation for their original song "Boing, Cluck, Cluck".

 The Movers have been nominated twice for Daytime Emmy Awards in the category of Outstanding Original Song in 2009 and 2011.

 In 2011, the Imagination Movers series received a WGA Award for Children's Episodic & Specials, for the season 2 episode "Happy Ha-Ha Holidays", written by that season's staff writers: Michael G. Stern, Randi Barnes, Rick Gitelson (who also developed the series), and Scott Gray.

 According to Pollstar, the Movers ranked number 79 on the Top 100 tours North American tours of 2011.
 Due to their success as live performers, the Imagination Movers were also featured on the cover of Pollstar.

-The Imagination Movers are National Buddy Walk Partners with the National Down Syndrome Society.
+The Imagination Movers were National Buddy Walk Partners with the National Down Syndrome Society.

 From the 2024-2025 Listeners' Choice Awards of The Parents' Pick Award-Winning Kids.Radio, the Imagination Movers were voted as Favorite Artist, Favorite Album, and Favorite Song.

 Discography

-The band has released eleven albums, one compilation album, one EP, and multiple DVDs.
+The band has released thirteen albums, one compilation album, two EPs, and multiple DVDs.